alexpogue/playlist_search/README.md

 2. `zip -r playlist-search-plugin.zip playlist-search-plugin`
 3. Navigate to the Wordpress plugins page and install it from the zip file.

+### Usage

+1. To put the tool somewhere in wordpress, insert the shortcode `[playlist-search-tool]` into any Wordpress post.
+2. To update the database with the `particledetector` and `soundsofspotify` playlists, navigate to the plugin settings from the main Wordpress dashboard and press the `Update db` button.
+A loading bar should appear showing the status.

 ### Setting up as system services (for RHEL 7)

 #### playlist_search as a system service